 People who are prescription drug abusers often had no intention of becoming addicted to the drug they are taking.
-The person may have been injured or undergone an operation that requires the use of pain medication or a muscle relaxant.
+The person may have been injured or undergone an operation that requires the use of pain medication like Vicodin.
 This prescription, even when taken correctly, may give the user a "high" or euphoric effect that he or she finds desirable.
 When the prescription runs out or the pain has gone away, the user remembers the euphoric feeling and begins to have a craving for more of the drug.

 Physical Effects of Vicodin